stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

     understand or replace (Wilson 238).

+## What if the original quotation has an error?

+Occasionally you will want to quote a text that contains an error of some sort.
+Perhaps the author used the wrong word or there is a misspelling or grammatical error.
+In these cases, you may want to indicate to your readers that the error exists in the original text and is not a sloppy accident of your own making.
+To communicate this to your readers, use the Latin term *sic*, or "thus," next to the offending word or error.
+For example:

+-   According to the report, "The children were told to make there
+    \[sic\] beds" (98).

+## How do I quote someone else's quotation?

+Occasionally you will discover a quotation in someone’s writing that you would like to use in your own writing.
+These are known as `indirect quotations`.
+How do you cite that?

+Let’s look at an example.
+Imagine that you discover the following paragraph on page 77 of a scholarly article written by John Mackey:

+>Chimene Keitner discusses the question of the rule of law within the novel *Ramona*, arguing that this text “illustrates the tensions and misunderstandings that can arise when people from different communities find themselves in situations of jurisdictional overlap” (54).
+She maintains that the fact that the Señora views the Land Commission’s takings of her property as “theft” is indicative that at least two distinct understandings of the rule of law are operating (57).

+### MLA

+If you want to borrow the Chimene Keitner quotation, you would write the following:

+>Scholar Chimene Keitner persuasively argues that the Señora’s plight demonstrates the “tensions and misunderstandings that can arise when people from different communities find themselves in situations of jurisdictional overlap” (qtd. in Mackey 77).

+* Place John Mackey’s article in your bibliography, not Keitner’s.

+### Chicago

+Here is the corresponding Chicago form for indirect quotations:

+>Scholar Chimene Keitner persuasively argues that the Señora’s plight demonstrates the “tensions and misunderstandings that can arise when people from different communities find themselves in situations of jurisdictional overlap.” ³

+* In your notes page, give the author and publication information of the source quoted followed by the source where you found the quote.
+For example:

+{{< chi-note >}}

+3\.
+Chimene Keitner, “The Challenge of Building Inter-Communal Rule of Law in Helen Hunt Jackson’s *Ramona*,” *Law and Literature*, 15, no. 1 (2003): 54, quoted in John Mackey, *The California Novel* (Boston: Stone and Branch Books, 2012), 77.

+{{< /chi-note >}}

 # Summary

 In a summary you present the ideas of another writer in a condensed